By Ohio.org Staff

 Things To Do On Middle Bass Island

-The brand-new Middle Bass Island State Park is located on the southern tip of the island, with scenic shorelines and a 184-slip marina for avid boaters.
-After being closed to the public for nearly 18 years, the restored Lonz Winery property has recently re-opened.
+Middle Bass Island State Park is located on the southern tip of the island, with scenic shorelines and a 184-slip marina for avid boaters.
+After being closed to the public for nearly two decades, you can now check out the restored Lonz Winery.
 Spot the iconic, copper-topped tower and explore the historic cellars to see vintage winemaking equipment.
-Explore the island’s nooks and crannies by pedal or paddle (bike and kayaks are available for rent).
+For even more fun, discover the island's nooks and crannies by pedal or paddle (bike and kayaks are available for rent).

 Things To Do In Put-in-Bay